bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 I did a little testing myself because I was maintaining a small indexer pull request on top of your pull request to see if it's compatible and then other people would have other implementations and I would run a little script that would just compare them to make sure that for our mainnet, every silent payment tweak, and I guess we'll get back to what that is, is the same.
 And the answer was usually, but there were still a few inconsistencies.
 Some bugs on our end and some bugs on other people's end, so it's always useful to compare.
-And, you know, so even when the BIP is final, you still want to maybe not tattoo your silent payment address.
+Even when the BIP is final, you still want to maybe not tattoo your silent payment address.

 Speaker 0: 00:06:22